Darrionr1/TheOdinProject/README.md

 # TheOdinProject
-Assignments from the Odin Project.
-Follow me on my journey to being a frontend developer.
+Non-Responsive recipe page from the odin project assignment